ThomasKaiser/Knowledge/articles/schedutil-and-EAS.md

 What about ARM customers?
 Do they follow ARM's recommendation from 2016 to rely on this Dhrystone joke from last century?
 [Unfortunately yes](https://lore.kernel.org/linux-devicetree/5A3CD286.2010705@hisilicon.com/T/).
 I guess at SoC vendors also nobody gives a sh*t about such stuff?

-## dynamic-power-coefficient
+## `dynamic-power-coefficient` property

-This DT property for each CPU core should tell how much energy this CPU core needs which is an interesting attempt given that modern CPUs usually implement 'dynamic voltage and frequency scaling' (DVFS) and consumption increases a lot more at the highest DVFS OPP so a single number for the whole CPU sounds a little bit strange.
+This DT property for each CPU core *should* tell how much energy this CPU core needs which is an interesting attempt given that modern CPUs usually implement 'dynamic voltage and frequency scaling' (DVFS) and consumption increases a lot more at the highest DVFS OPP so a single number for the whole CPU sounds a little bit strange.
 But the formula used in the energy model `power (uW) = dynamic-power-coefficient * uV^2 * Freq (Mhz)` may compensate for that (uV^2).
 Has anyone ever tested this?

 [ARM's calculation approach as an example](https://patchwork.ozlabs.org/project/linux-imx/patch/20190128165522.31749-7-quentin.perret@arm.com/).
 Relies this time on `sysbench` and taking the arithmetic mean of the various values.